The Mental Health Benefits of Walking: A Comprehensive Guide

 Benefits of Walking for Mental Health

-Mood Enhancement: Walking triggers the release of endorphins, neurotransmitters that promote feelings of happiness and euphoria.
+Walking triggers the release of endorphins, neurotransmitters that promote feelings of happiness and euphoria.
 A brisk walk outdoors can lift your spirits, reduce feelings of sadness or anxiety, and improve overall mood.

 Stress Reduction: